esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 * `redis` - pool of connections to Redis server
 * `http` - pool of connections to various HTTP(S) servers MongooseIM can talk to, in example HTTP authentication backend or HTTP notifications
 * `elastic` - pool of connections to ElasticSearch server
+* `rdbms` - pool of connections to an RDBMS database
 * `generic` - pool of generic workers not assosiated directly with a paritcualr connection (SNS, PushNotifications)

 All the above pools are managed by [inaka/worker_pool](https://github.com/inaka/worker_pool) library.